ave-uhhh/archaeology-database/README.md

 Control files - stored in controlfiles folder
 * Used to omit header information stored in the original data text files using a skip of 2

 Bad files - stored in fails folder
-*

-Logs

-Macros

 Requirements